dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

   :local:
   :depth: 1

-This tutorial shows how to create a web app with secure user data.
+This tutorial shows how to create a web app with user data protected by authorization.
 Authenticated users can read all the contacts but can only edit their own contacts.
 A user in the administrator role can delete any contact.

 In the image below, user *rick@example.com* can edit and delete his contacts, and read other contacts.